 Ice wine is lovely to sip after a great Jiggs dinner 🙂

-What are your favourite national dishes of Canada?
+What are your favourite traditional Canadian food?
 What would you add to this list?